Virginia Tech® home

 • Before seeking any form of employment, whether paid or unpaid, you must determine whether you are able to legally work in the United States (also referred to as work authorization).
 To do so, you (both undergraduate and graduate students) must contact the immigration advisors in the Cranwell International Center at Virginia Tech who can advise you on requirements, eligibility, changes, and other information you must know.
 You may also wish to read the resources below about work authorization in the U.S.

-• Mini-appointments for undergraduate students are for resume reviews and quick questions are usually with a Peer Career Advisor (PCA).
+• Mini-appointments (15 minutes) are for undergraduate students for resume reviews and quick questions; these are usually with a Peer Career Advisor (PCA), and occasionally with a professional advisor.

-• For more in-depth topics, please make a regular appointment.
-Job search documents, strategies, and etiquette vary by country in which you are searching.
-A regular appointment allows time to talk about cultural differences and learn the proper strategies to search for jobs and internships in the U.S. and to learn more about resources available to you.
+• For more in-depth topics, please make a regular appointment (not a mini-appointment) which allows time to talk about cultural expectations and the proper strategies to search for jobs and internships in the U.S. and to learn more about resources available to you.

 • Remember, as stated above, that CPD advisors cannot advise you on immigration matters.

-• See advising for how to schedule appointments with a CPD advisor.
+• See advising for how to schedule appointments and more information.

 Work authorization in the U.S.